Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 Pharmacologic Class: Monoclonal Antibody

-Ipilimumab injection is used to treat melanoma (a type of skin cancer) that has spread or cannot be removed by surgery.
+Ipilimumab injection is used in combination with nivolumab to treat melanoma (a type of skin cancer) that has spread or cannot be removed by surgery.
 It is a monoclonal antibody that changes the immune system to help control the growth of cancer cells in the skin.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of ipilimumab injection to treat melanoma, and microsatellite instability high (MSI-H) or mismatch repair deficient (dMMR) colorectal cancer in children 12 years of age and older.
 Safety and efficacy have not been established in children younger than 12 years of age to treat other approved conditions.